At the price point of under $500, you can get yourself a reasonable sighting tool to go with your rifle.

 This should help you out:

-- If you’re into long-distance shooting competitions: The environment is stable and the target is often non-moving.
-High magnification can and will work very well for that.
+- If you’re into long-distance shooting competitions, the environment is stable, and the target is often non-moving; having a high magnification can and will work very well for that.

-- For most hunting and shooting situations, you’ll be better off to get a high-quality lower range magnification scope with top-of-the-line glass and a larger tube
+- For most hunting and shooting situations, you’ll be better off getting a high-quality low-range magnification scope with top-of-the-line glass and a larger tube (fixed power scopes may also be relevant here).

 Just remember, the larger the scope magnification, the smaller the field of view gets.